-The operational definition of environmental sustainability was more of a challenge because of the difficulty of finding valid and reliable measures for a substantial number of the 177 countries for which a CPI number was available.
-The UN's MDG (#7) appeared to provide the most promising approach.
+The UN's MDG (No. 7) also appeared to provide a promising approach.
 The four targets for this goal were somewhat specific and the World Bank publishes data that relate to some of the targets.
 When delving into the World Bank data, it became apparent that for several measures of targets, only limited data for a very limited number of countries were available.
-This led to the decision to limit the measures of sustainable environment to two:
+This led to the decision to limit these measures of sustainable environment to two:

-- 1. The assessment of a country's environmental programs and policies (on a scale of 1-6).
-World Bank (2014) data were available for only a limited number of the countries for which CPI data were also available. - 2.
-The percent of the population with access to safe drinking water.
-The World Bank had these data from over 200 countries, however not all matched with the countries for which CPI data were available.
+- The assessment of a country's Environmental Programs and Policies (on a scale of 1-6).
+World Bank data were available for only a limited number of the countries for which CPI data were also available. - The percent of the population with access to safe drinking water.
+The World Bank had these data from over 200 countries, however, not all matched with the countries for which CPI data were available.